Summer and Fall 2020 Study Abroad Program Cancellation

 Is there any assistance for the cost of return flights?

 Flights are considered out-of-pocket expenses and will not be refunded by Study Abroad.
 Students are responsible for arranging their travel to their home and should reach out to their airline or booking agent for support with itinerary changes.

 If students need financial assistance paying for a return flight, Study Abroad can assist with this process and have the charge billed to your account.
 Please email studyabroad [at] stedwards.edu to get more information on this option.

 How do students register for summer/fall courses at St. Edward’s?

-Student’s professional/academic advisor will reach out to provide registration pin and students will register online during the open registration period announced by St. Edward’s.
+Student’s primary academic advisor will reach out to provide registration PIN and students will register online during the normal registration period.